The Red Flags of a Toxic Mentor Most People Miss

 Final Thought: Wanting a Mentor Is Human.
 Giving Away Your Authority Isn’t.

 There’s nothing wrong with craving guidance.
 Especially in moments of uncertainty.
 But don’t mistake confidence for wisdom.
 And don’t let your hunger for clarity blind you to misalignment.
+By learning the signs of a toxic mentor, you can protect your career, stay aligned with your goals, and find guidance that supports — rather than controls — your growth.

 You can respect someone’s experience — and still choose your own way forward.